 Coronavirus as an opportunity and a challenge for e-commerce

 Can online shops keep up with the high demand and expectations of their customers?
 55% of online shoppers have already had a negative user experience when shopping online during the crisis.

 Stronger focus on corporate social responsibility

-Even or especially during these challenging times the majority of Brits (79%) are expecting companies and brands to show social commitment.
+Even or especially during these challenging times, the majority of Brits (79%) expect companies and brands to show social commitment.

 Increasing acceptance for marketing campaigns linked to coronavirus

-Only 9% of Brits are perceiving advertisements related to coronavirus negatively - 34% now perceive them (very) positively while that was the case for 29% 4 weeks ago.
+Only 9% of Brits perceive adverts related to coronavirus negatively - 34% now perceive them (very) positively while this was the case for only 29% of Brits 4 weeks ago.

 Concerns about long-term effects of the crisis are increasing